buildweek-replate/marketing-page/README.md

 ### Dependencies

-I used yarn, Less, and less-watch-compiler.
+I used Node, yarn, Less, and less-watch-compiler.

 ### Steps